SimonGomezUniv/doc/td3_ReverseProxy.md

 ### setup

-1. add a new path in your motus app /port that return "MOTUS APP listening on port XXXX" with XXXX being the actual port
+1. add a new path in your motus app /port that return "MOTUS APP listening on XXXX" with XXXX being the os and listening port exemple : MOTUS APP Listineing on Simon-Ubuntu port 3000
-2. use your motus app and make it listen on port 3000
+3. use your motus app and make it listen on port 3000

 TIPS :
--to easily specify a port on launch :
+- to get the os name https://nodejs.org/api/os.html#oshostname -to easily specify a port on launch :
 ```
  const port = process.env.PORT || 3000